-WEST LIBERTY UNIVERSITY Petition to the Curriculum Committee for a NEW COURSE CC-1 Revised 8-10-15 Discipline & Course Number PSYC 563 Course Title Clinical Internship II CURRICULUM Grade Options: Check all that apply: 🖄 Standard Letter; 📋 Pass/Fail; 📋 Repeated Course; 📋 Ungraded COMMITTEE ACTION: Credit Hours $\underline{6}$ Contact Hours $\underline{6}$ Approved Nature of Course: Lecture; Laboratory/Studio; K Field Experience/Internships Rejected EFFECTIVE: Fall 2018 (enter year) Tabled until Course Objectives: As a result of this course, students will Demonstrate knowledge, awareness, and behaviors consistent with APA's ethical principles and agency Display awareness of strengths, limitations, and area of growth as developing psychologists Remanded to Complete assessments that answer assessment questions within the context of presenting complaints, history, and larger social, cultural, and environmental factors.
-Effectively deliver counseling services within multiple treatment models to clients with a variety of additional info. presenting concerns and backgrounds Write coherent case conceptualization reports and collaborative treatment plans incorporating evidence- based practices Evaluate and monitor treatment progress and outco.
-(May attach cullebus) Date: 12-14 -16 CATALOG DESCRIPTION: This internable massides a descendence (May attach syllabus) supervision, a variety of clinically-related activities that a licensed professional with a master's degree in clinical psychology would be expected to perform.
-The clinical experience is the second in a series which allows students to make progress toward the 2000 hours required by WV Board of Examiners of Psychology.
+WEST LIBERTY UNIVERSITY CC-1 Petition to the Curriculum Committee for a NEW COURSE Revised 8-10-15 Discipline & Course Number PSYC 564 Course Title Clinical Internship III Grade Options: Check all that apply: ☐ Standard Letter; ☐ Pass/Fail; ☐ Repeated Course; ☐ Ungraded Credit Hours 6 Contact Hours 6 CURRICULUM COMMITTEE ACTION: Approved Nature of Course: ☐ Lecture; ☐ Laboratory/Studio; ☐ Field Experience/Internships Rejected EFFECTIVE: Fall 2018 (enter year) ☐ Tabled until Course Objectives: As a result of this course, students will Demonstrate knowledge, awareness, and behaviors consistent with APA's ethical principles and agency policies of professional conduct Display awareness of strengths, limitations, and area of growth as developing psychologists Complete assessments that answer assessment questions within the context of presenting complaints, history, and larger social, cultural, and environmental factors.
+Effectively deliver counseling services within multiple treatment models to clients with a variety of presenting concerns and backgrounds Write coherent case conceptualization reports and collaborative treatment plans incorporating evidence-based practices Evaluate and monitor treatment progress and outco.
+(May attach syllabus) Remanded to additional info.
+Date: $\sqrt{2-14-14}$ Evaluate and monitor treatment progress and outco (May attach syllabus) CATALOG DESCRIPTION: This internship provides advanced opportunities for students to perform, under supervision, a variety of clinically-related activities that a licensed professional with a master's degree in clinical psychology would be expected to perform.
+The clinical experience is the third in a series which allows students to complete the 2000 hours of internship required by WV Board of Examiners of Psychology.
 Weekly supervision meetings are required.
-NOTE: This course will begin on the first day of Fall and end the last Friday before the start of the Springl semester.
+NOTE: This course will begin on the first day of Spring and end the last Friday before the start of the Summer I semester.
 The instructor on record will be the Program Coordinator for the MA Clinical Psychology program.
 This course will not be included in the calculation of teaching load.
 Registration Restrictions: MA Clinical Psychology students Pre-requisites: WHY IS THIS COURSE NEEDED?
-This coure fulfills one requirement for licensure in WV as a Supervised Psychologist Frequency of offering annually Projected Enrollment: 12 Elective, OR Required in MA Clinical Psychology Major(s).
-(Must complete CC-4 to reflect changes to majors.)
-If changes in budget facilities and/or faculty will be required explain in detail on an attached sheet how this 10 Is this new course, or one similar to it, being offered by another department/college at the present time? be accomplished.
-If yes; list those other departments/colleges that offer this course.
-1110 Does this new course take the place of another course?
+This course fulfills one requirement for licensure in WV as a Supervised Psychologist Frequency of offering annually Projected Enrollment: 12 ☐ Elective, OR ☐ Required in MA Clinical Psychology Major(s).
+(Must complete CC-4 to reflect changes to majors.) f changes in budget, facilities, and/or faculty will be required, explain, in detail, on an attached sheet, how this will be ae accomplished s this new course, or one similar to it, being offered by another department/college at the present time? \square Yes; \boxtimes If yes; list those other departments/colleges that offer this course.
+110 Does this new course take the place of another course?
 If so, which course?
-(Be sure to delete old course or 0.00-3) If this new course is the result of a "course number change", is it included in articulation or any other agreement with the present time? $\Box$ Yes $\Box$ No another institution at
+(Be sure to delete old course on CC 3) f this new course is the result of a "course number change", is it included in articulation or any other agreement with the present time?
+Yes No